 The availability of public healthcare in Bulgaria varies.
 In rural areas, the availability of doctor and hospital services is more limited than in the larger towns.
 Be aware, that rescue services in the mountain resorts of Bulgaria are not covered by the statutory health insurance.
 To have coverage while in the mountains, you should obtain mountain accident insurance.
 Otherwise, you are liable for all costs by yourself.

 In need of a doctor, you should look up a general practitioner who is contracted by the NHIF.
 Most doctors have such a contract.
 You can request the contact information of doctors from NHIF or one of the regional health insurance funds (RHIF).
 Show your European Health Insurance Card and ID at the appointment.
 In this way, you will pay only the consumer tax charge.

-- You can see a specialist if you have a general practitioner´s referral.
-You pay the consumer tax charge for treatment.
-If see a specialist without a referral, you will have to pay the full price of treatment.
+You can see a specialist if you have a general practitioner’s referral.
+You pay the consumer tax charge for the treatment.
+If you see a specialist without a referral, you will have to pay the full price of the treatment.

-If your doctor writes No. 5 on the prescription form, collect the medicines from a pharmacy which has a contract with the National Health Insurance Fund.
-When you present your European Health Insurance Card and ID, you will receive the medicines either free of charge or at partially reduced rate.
-Reimbursement varies under Bulgarian legislation.
-You can ask your doctor in advance the amount of the reimbursement you will receive at the pharmacy.
-If you receive a prescription other than No. 5, your medicine is not covered by the reimbursement scheme.
-You can collect these medicines from any pharmacy.
+If you get medication prescribed with form No. 5, you should collect the medicines from a pharmacy that has a contract with the NHIF.
+With your European Health Insurance Card, you will receive the medicines either free of charge or at a partially reduced rate.
+If you receive a prescription form other than No. 5, you will not receive any reimbursement and so you can collect the medicines from any pharmacy.